The weather’s getting cooler and before you know it the cold will be upon us, so now is the time to start making your winter getaway plans to Aruba!

 The people of Aruba take pride in being ‘One Happy Island’ welcoming all visitors to enjoy all it has to offer.
 Islanders may greet you with Bonbini” which means “Welcome” in Papamiento.
 Many of the hotel guests are American, so at times it may feel like you hadn’t left home, but you’ll get the VIP treatment.
 The Aruba Marriott provides a private concierge lounge where guests upon check-in receive a gift bag with beach towel and other goodies, and there is unlimited food and beverages you can have while there or take back to your room.
 Not that you’ll be spending much time in your hotel room, but you can unwind in a spacious queen or king-sized bed or enjoy resort views from a private balcony.

 Overlooking the Caribbean sands of Palm Beach, the oceanfront hotel offers the most spacious hotel rooms and private balconies in Aruba with gorgeous views of the ocean or their resort gardens – a captivating tropical paradise.
 Premier suites feature access to their exclusive Tradewinds Club, an exclusive experience for adults only, that offers premium Aruba accommodations and elite privileges.
+When booking the adults-only Tradewinds Club, guests have exclusive access to The Tradewinds Club Lounge where guests upon check-in receive a gift bag with beach towel and other goodies, and there is unlimited food and beverages you can have while there or take back to your room.

 Travel junkies who generally shy away from resorts like this family-friendly destination, would find this Marriott offers a good mix for thill seekers and vacation traditionalists.